Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 2. Your Blogger.com subdomain will be active again but all visitors will be migrated with proper permalink structure.

 2nd part is important if you have used your Blogger.com for sometime in the beginning.
-In that case, you must be having non-search engine links form other blogs all over the web.
+In that case, you must be having non-search engine links from other blogs all over the web.
 It will be insane if you to contact each blogger/author and ask them to edit their posts.
 Instructions listed there will take care of such human permalinks forever & automatically!

 Moving feed subscribers…

-If you are using Feedburner or any third party service for subscribers, update source feed URL as it will be changed with migration.
+If you are using Feedburner or any third-party service for subscribers, update source feed URL as it will be changed with migration.
 If you don’t use feedburner you can still use .htaccess hack to fix URL of your feed.

 Just add following lines at the top of your .htaccess file which can be found in root directory of your wordpress installation.